 2. You can rescue from the Sequent::Core::CommandNotValid in order to display validation errors from the Commands

-3. Using Sinatra, it is trivial to display those errors the ‘Railsy’ way.
+3. With Sinatra, it is trivial to display those errors the ‘Railsy’ way.

 Handling Errors outside Command Validation